Writing is my passion. I have an undying thirst and quest in the field of writing. Some eat, drink, or use drugs when

 Although it changes the course of my life forever, I learn a lot and am left with fabulous memories instead of painful regret.
 I learn the way I see myself is not how the people close to me or the world see me, but life turns out better for me.

 Reminiscing back to my younger years, I realize I didn’t know who I was back then, and nothing is what I had initially planned, and my parent was so right.
 I needed to stay a child until life carries me into adulthood.
 I need to gain more experience, so I can make moral decisions.

-Even though my childhood was not the best experience for me, my mom helped me to realize the world owes me nothing.
-My father was a preacher, and he had his expectations of me so much more than what is placed on other children in life, and early in life, my mom taught me being qualified doesn’t entitle me to success.
+Even though my childhood was not the right best experience for me, my mom helped me to realize the world owes me nothing.
+My father was a preacher, and he had his expectations of me so much more than what we place on other children in life, and early in life, my mom taught me being qualified doesn’t entitle me to success.
 I have to work hard and apply my intelligence to implement anything worthwhile in this world.

-Most of us know a family upbringing plays a significant role in giving a right or wrong experience to any child's adolescence.
-Although I did not experience the best childhood, and I develop low self-esteem, I am grateful I had an intelligent, attentive mother who loved me.
+Most of us know a family upbringing plays a primary role in a right or wrong experience to any child’s adolescence.
+Although I did not experience the best childhood, and I develop low self-esteem.
+I am grateful I had an intelligent, attentive mother who loved me.
 She made it possible for me to still grew up in a healthy atmosphere.

-Despite, a challenging childhood, and the fact that I spend a lot of time inside the home, I had limited time to go outside.
-When I found myself wondering how to entertain myself, my mother took charge and made thing better.
+Despite a challenging childhood and the fact that I spend a lot of time inside the home, I had limited time to go outside.
+When I found myself wondering how to entertain myself, my mother took charge and made things better.
 And because of her attentive action, I created useful ways not to feel trapped by false limits, and I developed a very creative imagination.